MikaDevelops/MikaDevelops.github.io/index.md

 ![Screenshot from html-page.](roomfinder.jpg)
 _image 3: Just a basic web-page with vanilla JS to handle filtering._

-### Project status
+### UefRoomFinder project status
-As this was done on my free time and I was told not to waste my time on this, it is on hold too.
+As I have a lot of courses on and there clearly wasn't any need for this kind of application, this is on hold too like WarehouseApp.
 Beacause this is a good excercise I will pick this one up when I'm done with web-development course (unless there is an assignment or a course project where this fits).